 We collect more data on e-commerce marketplaces than any organization in the world.
 We have developed a technology platform that monitors millions of data points on e-commerce marketplaces including Amazon, eBay, Walmart, Etsy, Alibaba, Rakuten, Mercado Libre, etc.

-Some of the data is available publicly like the top Amazon.com sellers and trending Amazon.com sellers lists, but there is more.
-For example, from the moment an Amazon or eBay seller joins the marketplace, we track their sales performance, products sold, fulfillment options used, and other metrics as often as daily.
+We keep track of tens of millions of sellers and brands performance over time.
+From the moment a seller joins the marketplace we track their sales performance, products sold, fulfillment options used, and other metrics as often as daily.

 We also use data science for our research articles, which uniquely allows us to analyze markets and trends.
 Combined with statistics from government and earnings reports we look at what’s next in e-commerce.
-Often the media relies on our insights and data for their own stories too.
+Often journalists rely on our insights and data for their own stories.

-Sales performance, products sold, fulfillment options used, and other metrics as often as daily from the moment an Amazon or eBay seller joins the marketplace.
+Sales performance, products sold, fulfillment options used, and other metrics as often as daily from the moment a seller joins a marketplace.

 Statistics and metrics compiled from press releases, government and financial earnings reports, and our proprietary data.

 Here are some of the most recent research articles.
-They are often highlighting and researching a particular metric which we were able to track and find insight from.
+They often highlight a particular metric we were able to track and find insight from.